TheOdinProject/curriculum/ruby_programming/test_driven_development/rspec_introduction_lesson.md

   create   spec/spec_helper.rb
 ```

-Run the tests with `rspec`, which will return "No examples found."
+Run the tests from your terminal by using the `rspec` command, which will return "No examples found."
 That really shouldn't surprise you, because we haven't written any tests yet.
 If you're still shocked...maybe take a short break, or come say hello to us in our [Ruby Gitter](https://gitter.im/TheOdinProject/Ruby) room.

 ```
 No examples found.